Gothic Literature: history, themes, and essential books

 These categories overlap, but they’re not interchangeable.

-Dark fiction is the broadest category, covering any work with bleak or unsettling themes regardless of how it generates them.
+Dark fiction is a broad category that describes any work with bleak or unsettling themes, regardless of how those themes are created.
 Not all dark fiction is Gothic.
-What distinguishes the Gothic is its specific preoccupation with the past bearing down on the present.
+The defining quality of Gothic fiction is its preoccupation with how the past weighs on and shapes the present, which distinguishes it from general dark fiction or horror.

 Essential Gothic books